 The work breakdown structure (WBS) is a critical part of the project planning stage.
-While making a project plan, a complex project is divided into many small sections to deal separately to get a consolidated result in the form of successful ultimate goal achievement.
+While making a project plan, a complex project is divided into many small sections to deal with separately to get a consolidated result in the form of successful ultimate goal achievement.

 It is a hierarchical decomposition of project work that has to be executed to achieve the project objectives and get the required deliverables.
-It is used to graphically display well-organized information into multiple levels that a project needs to achieve.
+It is used to graphically display well-organized information on multiple levels that a project needs to achieve.

 In the WBS structure, the major deliverable of the project is identified and subdivided into sub-deliverables.
 These smaller sections are further subdivided into tasks that can be assigned to a certain person or group of persons.